davidsblom/FOAM-FSI/README.md

 Test suite
 -----------

-Multiple test suite executables iare available implementing a large number of unit and functional tests within the googletest framework.
+Multiple test suite executables are available implementing a large number of unit and functional tests within the googletest framework.
 In case you run into problems with the FSI solver, preferably run the test suite and attach a log of the test results to your bug report.